Learn to guide change through

 As one of the nation’s largest and best-known art therapy programs, we graduate art therapists who are successfully employed in hospitals, schools, children’s agencies, nursing homes, correctional facilities, violence shelters, residential treatment centers, private practice, and other settings throughout the country.

 Through comprehensive coursework and practical training, students learn how to select materials and interventions appropriate to client needs, and design sessions to achieve therapeutic objectives.
-Learning takes place in small, intimate classes in the Adler School’s state-of-the-art facilities, in warm, inviting studio spaces conducive to the artistic and therapeutic processes.
+Learning takes place in small, intimate classes in Adler University’s state-of-the-art facilities, in warm, inviting studio spaces conducive to the artistic and therapeutic processes.

 We provide an immersive learning experience with a diverse faculty—instructors who are practicing art therapists as well as scholars and researchers, with a wider range of professional experiences working with children and adolescents to adults and aging populations.
 Our faculty provides students with unparalleled academic and artistic support, and mentorship.